the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Religious Settlements buffed to +25% expansion rate and adds +1 Culture, +2 Faith to National Wonders.
 	- Sacred Waters moved to Follower and buffed to add yields to Greywater Treatment Plant (+1 Water/Faith) and Hydroponic Farming (+1 Food/Faith) buildings.
 	- Sacrificial Fire buffed to add +10% Production towards Land Military units.
-	- Works of Genius nerfed, only adding +2 Faith to Great Improvements and another +1 to cities with an active Specialist (along with +1 Science to those cities).
+	- Works of Genius nerfed, only adding +2 Faith to Great Improvements and another +1 to cities with an active Specialist (along with +2 Science to those cities).
+- Founder
+	- Primacy has been made **inaccessible** until such time as a fitting new effect for this belief to help bolster CS relations becomes possible.
+Its current effect still exists in-game, but has been merged with Religious Unity.
 - Follower
-	- Art of War is now a flat 200 Faith per unit instead of 2x Production cost and restricted to Land units.
+	- Art of War moved to Enhancer, locked behind Theocracy Complete, and the cost of unit purchase increased to 200 Faith for the first unit, increasing by 100 with each additional unit.
-	- Blessing of Peace moved to Enhancer and adjusted to +20% growth while at peace, +2 Food to Barracks.
+	- Blessing of Peace moved to Enhancer, locked behind Theocracy Complete, and adjusted to +20% growth while at peace, +2 Food to Barracks.
 	- Feed the Faithful buffed to +2 Food from Monasteries and +3 from Megachurches.
-	- Hymns of Praise moved to Pantheon.
-If a mod option to remove beliefs is ever added, it will be removed entirely.
+	- Happiness in Faith buffed to add +3 Happiness to Megachurches, in addition to absorbing Hymns of Praise's effect.
+	- Hymns of Praise has been made **inaccessible** on account of it being too weak with no feasible way to improve its effect.
+Its current effect still exists in-game, but has been been merged with Happiness in Faith.
 	- Labor of Love nerfed to a cap of +10% extra Production.
 	- Obey the Elders buffed to also add +2 Food to cities with an active specialist.
 	- Public Prayer buffed to +2 Faith per Town Hall.
 - Enhancer
-	- Illuminated Order's Faith discount on religious units moved to Missionary Zeal/Thought Control; its new effect adds a lesser Faith discount on all purchases and +3 of each yield except Science to the Grand Monastery.
+	- Illuminated Order's Faith discount on religious units moved to Philosophic Debates/Thought Control in a reduced amount (-25% vs. original -30%); it is now a Founder Belief that awards +50 Culture whenever a city converts to your religion for the first time.
 	- Itinerant Preachers and Religious Texts have been made **inaccessible.**
-	- Religious Unity nerfed to +67% passive religious pressure in City-States.
+	- Religious Unity nerfed to +67% passive religious pressure in City-States, but Primacy's effect has also been merged with it.
+- Misc.
+	- Missionary Zeal renamed to Philosophic Debates.

 Promotion Changes:
 - Forage was the second worst offender of OP promotions, and the nerfs are appropriately severe: it awards 67% less Science per kill and no longer gives extra XP.
 Instead it adds minor healing bonuses in Rubble/Ruins tiles.